Hi, I’m Eric

 This blog has a clear mission: Helping you organize and simplify your financial life to save time, money, and headache.

 This is not a blog that will tell you not to spend money, but it will tell you to spend responsibly.
 What is the point of having money if you can’t have any fun?
 However, I firmly believe in taking responsibility for your financial future.

-On this site, you will read how I paid for a private school MBA, went to college for free, make sure my credit cards pay me, make traveling the world affordable, and get the most out of life without having to worry about bouncing a check.
+On this site, you will read how I paid for a private school MBA and the student loans that came with it in two years, how I went to college for free, how I make sure my credit cards always pay me, how I make traveling the world affordable, and how I get the most out of life without having to worry about bouncing a check.
 I write about ensuring you have a good personal finance lifestyle.
 Your finances are not just about one thing, they are an entire package including income, savings, investments, and debt management.

 The posts on this blog represent the author’s (or guest author’s) personal opinions.
 I am not a certified financial adviser.
 What is written here is based on my education, work history, personal experience, or research.
 I never just make things up, but I do not have a crack team of editors trying to find anything I say that is incorrect.

 Any stock, investment, banking, or credit decisions are made at your own risk.
 I am not liable for anything bad that happens as a result of you following advice from this blog.
 However, if you do well with my advice I am happy to take a commission (wink) or happy e-mail.